alden12/rxfm/README.md

 Express your apps using nothing else but the awesome power of [RxJS](https://github.com/ReactiveX/rxjs).
 A beautiful, minimal framework to natively code the internet in observable streams.
 The cleanest reactive framework out there.

-RxJS allow for expressing data as a stream rather than a single value.
-This framework extends this philosophy to HTML elements, allowing the internet to be expressed as a stream of time changing elements, instantly reflected in the browser.
+RxJS allow for expressing data as streams rather than single values.
+This framework extends that philosophy to HTML elements, allowing the internet to be expressed as a stream of time changing elements, instantly reflected in the browser.

 Works best with [TypeScript](https://www.typescriptlang.org/).